 - Bake in preheated oven for 30 to 35 minutes for round pans, 35 to 40 minutes for rectangular pan or until wooden toothpick inserted in center comes out clean.

 - Cool 10 minutes; remove from pans to wire racks.
 Cool completely.

-- The Black Cocoa from King Arthur Flour is optional – it simply provides a great depth of flavor and color to the chocolate cake.
+- The Dutch process cocoa is optional – it simply provides a great depth of flavor and color to the chocolate cake.

 - This cake also pairs beautifully with a simple chocolate ganache.

 - The coffee really brings out the depth of the chocolate (you won’t even taste the coffee at all!), but if you really don’t want to use it, feel free to substitute water.

 - For an egg substitute, simply add one mashed banana or 1/4 cup unsweetened applesauce for each egg.

 - This recipe will make about 24 to 36 cupcakes.
 Bake at 350 degrees between 20 and 30 minutes.

 - You can also make a bundt cake with this recipe.
 The cake should bake for about 35 to 40 minutes at 350 degrees.